Powered By Blogger

 The apparent power (in VA) of the rms values of voltage and current.

-Apparent power in S is the product of the rms values of the voltage and the current, S = U*I. The unit of apparent power is VA.
+Apparent power in is the product of the rms values of the voltage and the current, S = U*I. The unit of apparent power is VA.
 The apparent power is the absolute value of the complex power, so it is defined only for sinusoidal excitation.

 The Power Factor (cos φ) is the cosine of the phase difference between voltage and current.
 It is also the cosine of the angle of the load impedance.